discovery-unicamp/ale-exercise-book/src/ch07-03-interrupts-midi-player.md

 - **Simulator configuration**:
   - To receive external interrupts, set the “Bus Controller Frequency Scaling” on the "Hardware" tab to 1/2<sup>7</sup>.
   - Also on the "Hardware" tab, add the GPT, and after that, the Sound Synthesizer (MIDI), **in this order**.
 - Before beginning to test the MIDI Synthesizer, check the volume of your browser and computer.
+Some notes from The White Stripes' Seven Nation Army will be played.
 - You must access the peripherals through MMIO, just like Exercises [7.1](ch07-01-peripheral-controlling-the-car.md) and [7.2](ch07-02-peripheral-using-serial-port.md).
 - Each device's base_addr can be seen on the table “Memory Map” in the "Hardware" tab.
 - You can test your code using this <a href="https://riscv-programming.org/ale/#select_url_content=TjRJZ3RnaGdsZ2RnK2dCd2djd0tZZ0Z3aEFHaEJBWndLZ0lCY0laUzRDQmpBSnlnVk0yenhvSHNZQXpLWlRVZGt5aWNDLUVCMjY4NEpDQUVGTXBPZ0ZkVWJUajJUU0NFQU1JTGxxOGVxa3lBSXZwVnJKbW1RREVMaGlScTBRQWtnNnZPWkFXUTlIckxnREtmazRtMmdDcWZxZ3dFQUJHQURhbzFPeHdOQUFXcURRQTFySHNBQjZZWEJEeEJJWUVLV1FRMllqc3NLU29kSEFBYnNVcUxBQU1lUURzdHIyOWVuaDFjRngwcUFDT2NIUVVhQ3dBVEFDc0lBQytlQVFBbnJURkpmd3JJQUFtcUUxUU5LaWlHS0JvTUEzRmlFcDBDT3lsY0tSUVlBMEFkQUJXWjZBRThlek1EQUxBQnN1ekFVRDJVR29hMG9HV0lBQzhQdDh4SDhBWmd1c0NBQnhMSEZMSUE=" target="_blank">simulator setup</a>, but there isn't an assistant for this exercise.